san-ghun/hongbooking/README.md

 (error005) - random host number was 65536
 (error005) fixed ? : host number is going to be 65536 to 65999

+@
+(error001 - 2nd) I should check if evaluation slot is booked